 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 does not apply). - The company has no assets or liabilities other than the amount due by/to its shareholder. - Financial statements of a company prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+The audit is not a group audit (i.e. ISA 600 does not apply). - The company has no assets or liabilities other than the amount due by/to its shareholder. - Financial statements of a company prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
 No statement of profit or loss and other comprehensive income, changes in equity and cash flows presented as the company is dormant. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern. - Key audit matters have not been communicated. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
-The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa and has not identified a material inconsistency between the other information and the financial statements or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information or a ma. - The auditor has concluded an unmodified (i.e., "clean") opinion on the financial position is appropriate based on the audit evidence obtained.
+The auditor has determined that the other information includes the Directors' Report prepared in terms of the Companies Act of South Africa . - The auditor has obtained all of the other information prior to the date of the auditor's reports and has not identified a material inconsistency between the other information and the financial statements or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information. - The auditor has concluded an unmodified (i.e. "clean") opinion on the financial position is appropriate based on the audit evidence obtained.
 No opinion is expressed on the financial performance and cash flows.